jwang11/openvino_hello/README.md

 ```$sudo pip3 install networkx==2.3```

 ## Convert pre-trained model to IR model
 This tool imports, converts, and optimizes models that were trained in popular frameworks to a format usable by Intel tools, especially the Inference Engine.
-Popular frameworks include Caffe*, TensorFlow*, MXNet*, and ONNX*.
+Popular frameworks include Caffe*, TensorFlow*, MXNet*, and ONNX*
 ```$model-converter --name alexnet -d models/ -o models/ --mo /usr/share/openvino/model-optimizer/mo.py```

 ## Build and run hello classification developed by Inference Engine